EugenMayer/docker-image-traefik/README.md

 ## WAT its not

 Even though this image will make it a lot easier bootstrapping and running your Traefik server in production with various providers, this is not a beginners-boilerplate.
-That said, all your Traefik questions go the Forum/Slack and before that, read the [Traefik Documentation](https://docs.traefik.io/).
-I will not answer "how to do this in Traefik" questions in the issue queue.
+That said, all your Traefik questions should go to  the forum and before that, read the [Traefik Documentation](https://docs.traefik.io/) i suppose.
+I will not consider answering "how to do this in Traefik" questions in the issue queue.
 Thanks!

 **kubernetes**